GalacticMemories/Galactic-Memories/README.md

-# Khloe Memories
+# Galactic Memories

 ## Description
-Khloe Memories is a web application that allows users to create, manage, and share their photo albums.
+Galacric Memories is a web application that allows users to create, manage, and share their photo albums.
 Users can upload photos, view albums, and manage their accounts.

 ## Features
 - User account management